 Sites like e-commerce sites allow the same content to appear on various URLs by attaching certain parameters.
 For example, you can refine your search for coats on Amazon by selecting the coat’s size, style, brand, and color.
 The URL changes a little each time you refine your search.

-While Google is quite good at determining which URL is the best representative URL without help, you can assist search engines by using Google Search Console’s URL Parameters feature.
+While Google’s search engine is quite good at determining which URL is the best representative URL without help, you can assist search engines by using Google Search Console’s URL Parameters feature.
 This feature lets you tell Googlebot to stop crawling URLS that have certain parameters.
 In essence, you are hiding pages that have duplicate content from the search engines.

 Will Crawlers Find Your Most Important Content?